PramithaMJ/EC-7212-Take-Home-Assignment-1/README.md

 python3 task3_image_rotation.py
 ```

-You'll be prompted to select an image, and the script will rotate it by 45° and 90° angles.
+This will rotate the Lena image by 45° and 90° angles.

 ### Task 4: Block Averaging